robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 **January 2006 – February 2006 (1 month)**

-Working in the Training department, where I enrolling police officers on courses.
+Working in the Training department, where I was responsible for enrolling police officers on courses.
 The database I worked with was PeopleSoft version 8.
 I also answered questions over the phone, helping officers with their questions on the courses that Thames Valley Police offer.

 Bar Person
 ------